 The President is the Chief Executive Officer serving as secretary to the Board of Trustees and is responsible for the organization, operation, and management of FSDB and its programs.
 The President also serves as the educational leader of the school, under the direction of the Board.

-FSDB Board of Trustees meetings will be held in Moore Hall in the Center for Learning and Development (CLD).
-All meetings are open to the public; American Sign Language interpreters will be provided.
+FSDB Board of Trustees meetings will be held in Kirk Auditorium and are are open to the public; American Sign Language interpreters will be provided.
 The Board meeting agenda focuses on matters pertaining to FSDB.

 Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodations to participate in this Board meeting is asked to advise the FSDB by calling at least two (2) days in advance.